 On February 28, 2023, 6-7:30 p.m.
 ET, join the United States Patent and Trademark Office's (USPTO) Office of Education as we explore EquIP HQ.
 This is a new web-based portal designed for K-12 educators and learners to support the development of STEM-based lesson plans that will enhance student learning, creativity, and innovation.
-Juan Valentin, an education program advisor at the USPTO, will explain the genesis of the project and walk the users through this exciting new tool!
+Juan Valentin, an education program advisor at the USPTO, and David Youngblut, Director of Learning Design at Second Avenue Learning, will explain the genesis of the project and walk the users through this exciting new tool!

 The primary goal of EquIP HQ is to raise intellectual property awareness, knowledge, and understanding among K-12 learners and educators.
 We want each student to recognize the inventor or creator within themselves, and we hope that each student will understand that their ideas, coupled with action, are valuable.